 Loop 2: Expand competitors

-If Stripe and Shopify are your starting map, this loop is how you find the adjacent terrain.
+If Stripe and Shopify are your starting map, this loop is how you widen the search without turning it into random noise.

 Find adjacent competitors